MicrosoftEdge/WebView2Feedback/specs/WebResourceRequested-CustomScheme.md

   // Example:
   // custom-scheme-with-host://hostname/path/to/resource has origin of custom-scheme-with-host://hostname
   // custom-scheme-without-host:path/to/resource has origin of custom-scheme-without-host:path/to/resource
-  // For WebResourceRequested event, the request URIs and filter URIs with custom schemes
+  // For WebResourceRequested event, the cases of request URIs and filter URIs with custom schemes
-  // will be normalized according to RFC3986.
+  // will be normalized according to generic URI syntax rules.
+Any non-ASCII characters will be preserved.
+  // The registered custom schemes also participate in [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS?msclkid=79c64f88a64c11ec8862c1ba8d05164c) and [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP?msclkid=870484bca64c11ecbe57b10ab5f74c35).
+The app needs to set the appropriate access headers in its WebResourceRequested handler to allow CORS requests.

   // The name of the custom scheme to register.
   [propget] HRESULT SchemeName([out, retval] LPCWSTR* schemeName);